Leinad677YT/MC-multiplayer_template/README.md

 # MC-multiplayer_template
-The root folders on this repository are all datapacks, but there are a few of them that should be installed at the same time, the **core datapacks**
+The root folders on this repository are all datapacks, but there are a few of them that should be installed at the same time, the **core datapacks**.

 Because this aims to help with multiplayer compatibility, the core datapacks handle players joining/leaving the world, player databases, per-player teams and some ID systems.
 Without them, none of the modules would work.